Virus brings worry, waiting at NYC’s most famous eateries

-They’ve been through a lot in those years — wars, financial crises, blackouts, a terrorist attack.
-But this pandemic, and the steps New York and other places are taking to fight it, like shutdowns and social distancing?
+They’ve been through a lot in those years—wars, financial crises, blackouts, a terrorist attack.
+But this pandemic, and the shutdowns and social distancing steps places are taking to fight it?
 It’s like nothing they’ve ever seen.

 The state order for restaurants to halt dine-in service and allow for only delivery and takeout has been a huge challenge at Luger, a special-occasion kind of place with high-end prices that dry-ages its own steaks and orders its supply well in advance.

+It has meant severely cutting back on staff, down to a skeleton crew of about half a dozen from a normal contingent of about 40, Berson says.
+Everyone’s being paid for the time being.

-That means right now, “We have a lot of dry-aged meat” to figure out what to do with, Berson said.
+It also means right now, “We have a lot of dry-aged meat” to figure out what to do with, he says.
 “Literal tons.”

-It has also meant severely cutting back on staff, down to a skeleton crew of about half a dozen from a normal contingent of about 40, he said.
-Everyone’s being paid for the time being.

 It’s such a contrast from how he remembers the atmosphere after the Sept.
 11 attacks, when the ask for people was to go out and support businesses.

-Now “the best thing to do is the opposite, stay home,” he said.
+Now “the best thing to do is the opposite, stay home,” he says.

 The state’s order for restaurants to limit their operations so that people don’t gather in close proximity is a central part of efforts to limit the transmission of the novel coronavirus.